DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 Accessing the Monitoring information
 =====================================

-After you installed and configured the Monitoring system, you can use the Monitoring web application.
+After you installed and configured the Monitoring system, you can use the Monitoring web application (from the Accounting WebApp).